 Shallots are a rich source of anti-oxidants, such as quercetin, and kemferfol, and are also a good source of allicin.
 They are also rich in vitamin A, phridoxine, foliates, thiamin, and vitamin c, and contain lots of iron, calcium, copper, potassium and phosphorus.

 Both onions and shallots contain allicin, which helps lower blood sugar levels in diabetics.
 Onions are also a rich source of chromium, which helps tissue cells respond appropriately to insulin.

 Depending upon the recipe, it may be possible to substitute onions for shallots and vice versa.
 The general rule of thumb is 3 shallots are equivalent to 1 onion, considering the differences in size and pungency.
 If a recipe calls for raw shallots, it's hard to substitute onion because the taste will be stronger.

 Onions are often chopped and used as an ingredient in many dishes, and can also appear as the main ingredient in dishes, such as French Onion Soup or onion chutney.
 Caramelized onions go well with mushrooms.
 Some shallot recipes include goulash, glazed baked onions, ratatouille and undercover onion tart at abelandcole.co.uk.

-Here are a few recipes that use onions as one of the ingredients:
+This YouTube playlist has a few recipes that use onions as one of the ingredients.

 Shallots can be used in fresh cooking, as well as being pickled.
 Shallots recipes include caramelized shallots, and a wide range of recipes, including Roasted Butternut Squash and Shallots, Pork Chops in Balsamic Vinegar and Shallot Sauce and Roasted New Potatoes with Shallots, are available at Food.com.

-This video presents a few recipes that use shallots:
+This list of videos presents a few recipes that use shallots.